Nike-Inc/SQift/README.md

 try connection.run("INSERT INTO cars VALUES(:id, :name, :price)", parameters: [":id": 1, ":name": "Audi", ":price": 52_642])
 ```

-> It is very important to properly esacpe all parameter values provided in a SQL statement.
+> It is very important to properly escape all parameter values provided in a SQL statement.
 When in doubt, always use the provided bind functionality.

 ### Fetching Data